In what technique do you usually work and what materials do you use?

-John Shirley: I currently work in a bone china body which I produce from locally available materials.
-I have always been drawn to translucent bodies and the one I am currently making is more translucent than any I have used previously.
-Being bone china it is also whiter then any body I have previously used as the bone ash in the body acts as a bleach on any traces of iron in the body.
-The work is cast in moulds which I make using Paperplaster.
-This method uses less plaster than conventional mould making methods and results in much lighter moulds which are far easier to handle.
-The pieces are bisque fired to 1080oC and then sanded to achieve an extremely smooth surface which I decorate with wax resist and solutions of various soluble salts before the final firing to 1250oC in an electric kiln.
+I currently work in a bone china body which I produce from locally available materials.
+I have always been drawn to translucent bodies, and the one I am currently making is more translucent than any I have used previously.
+Being bone china it is also whiter than any body I have previously used as the bone ash in the body acts as a bleach on any traces of iron in the body.
+The work is cast in moulds that I make using Paperplaster.
+This method uses less plaster than conventional mould making methods and results in much lighter moulds that are far easier to handle.
+The pieces are bisque fired to 1080oC and then sanded to achieve an extremely smooth surface that I decorate with wax resist and solutions of various soluble salts before the final firing to 1250oC in an electric kiln.

-Ceramics Now Magazine: What is the starting point in your investigation (research) with soluble salts?
+What is the starting point for your investigation with soluble salts?

 What did you learn from working with different materials?

 I am fascinated by the chemical aspect of the ceramic process, and much of my work has been informed by this.
 I have previously worked extensively with crystalline glazes and creating reduction effects in electric firings.
 I think technical challenges are what keep me going, and there is always something to investigate.
 I find that for me it is essential to focus on one thing at a time and at present I am occupied with the effects of layering the salt solutions.

 Releasing bowl trimming the slipcast – View his works

 What form of exhibiting do you like most, what suits you?
 Tell us about your past exhibitions or residencies.